GLSharpe/TestCafe-Example/README.md

 Create a test, titled whatever you like, that:

- Markup : * Navigates to the webpage.
+* Navigates to the webpage.
 * Checks that the title of the next page contains the string “Trainline”.
 * Uses your “enterLocations” method to search for a train from London Bridge to Brighton.
 * Clicks on the “Get Times and Tickets” button.
 * Checks that the results page is shown.

 The last point in fairly nonspecific, but if you were to find an element that were to only feature in the results page and ensure that it’s there (or ‘expect’ it to ‘exist’ if you like) then that should be sufficient for now.